tyru/vivo.vim/README.md

   * `:VivaPurge open-browser.vim`
   * `:VivaRemove open-browser.vim`
 3. I don't want to write plugins' names in .vimrc by hand!
-  * Okay, vivacious manages all stuffs about plugins.
+  * Okay, leave all stuffs about plugin management to vivacious.
     You don't need to concern about them.
   * It shouldn't be there(.vimrc)!!!
 4. I don't want to write plugins' configurations in .vimrc, too!
 (TODO)
-  * It is **painful** to remove the configurations by hand if you uninstall a plugin...
+  * It is **painful** to remove the configurations by hand after you uninstall a plugin...
   * By default, a configuration file per a plugin is `~/.vim/bundleconfig/<plugin name>.vim`.
   * It also shouldn't be there! isn't it?
+5. Keep It Simple, Stupid
+  * Vivacious doesn't slow down your vim startup, and not support any features not in this policies.

 # How it works